Fair Haven Community Health Care

 Sickle Cell Disease Association of America, Southern CT

-In pursuit of systemic change, Sickle Cell Association of America - Southern CT (SCDAA.SC)/ Michelle’s House embraces prevention strategies to enhance the quality life and well-being of the Sickle Cell Community (SCC), and to provide individuals and families with critical education and access to direct and support services.
-The Fellow would assist in the production of an inclusive report that documents the experiences of those impacted across the diversity of challenges of the SCC.
-This report will serve to inform stakeholders of the strengths and failures the SCC continues to endure.
+In pursuit of systemic change, Sickle Cell Association of America - Southern CT/ Michelle’s House embraces prevention strategies to enhance the quality life and well-being of the sickle cell community, and to provide individuals and families with critical education and access to direct and support services.

 Agency website: michelleshousect.org

 Yale Urban Design Workshop (YUDW) and Yale Center on Climate Change and Health (CCCH)

 The Yale Urban Design Workshop (YUDW) is a community design center affiliated with the Yale School of Architecture.
 Since its founding in 1992, the YUDW has worked with communities across the state of Connecticut and around the world, providing planning and design assistance on projects ranging from comprehensive plans, economic development strategies and community visions to the design of public spaces, streetscapes, and individual community facilities.
 YUDW has worked with New Haven’s Dwight neighborhood since 1995.
 The Yale Center on Climate Change and Health (CCCH) utilizes research, education, public health practice, and service to help achieve a world with a stable and safe climate; one in which the public’s health and diverse ecosystems can thrive.